balu-/philips-airpurifier-coapMqtt/README.md

 This scripts / This docker-container creates a bridge between coap (the protocol used by the purifier) and mqtt.
 It is push based and doesn't poll values, so propagation should be near instantanious.

+## How to run

+Setup your Airpurifier to use your wifi and find its IP-Adress.
+After that adapt the settings in `coapconfig.json` and `mqttconfig.json`, build the docker-container, and run it (either using docker-compse, or docker.
+If you use docker you need to mount the settings folder to `/app/settings`).

 ## Settings

 The settings are stored in the `settings` folder.